livz/livz.github.io/_posts/2017-08-02-use-Bluetooth-device-for-better-security.md

 i3lock --image ~/Documents/wallpapers/dark-earth.png --tiling
 ```
 > Adjust any locking parameters (e.g. distance, duration) in the _Proximity details_ tab.
 * **Verify** - You can check the icon and tooltip of Blueproximity to see its status.
+And also enable logging to a file, if needed.
    ![Tooltips](/assets/images/bluetooth/blueprox-rundisc.png)
    ```
 ~ tail -f ~/blueproximity.log